websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/updating-your-dxp-instance-to-a-new-minor-version.md

 1. [Deploy the change](./deploying-to-the-liferay-service.md) to the desired environment's `liferay` service.

-1. If you do not intend to allow modules to upgrade when upgrading to new fix packs or service packs in the future, then remove the `LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN` environment variable you previously added to the Liferay service's Environment Variables page.
+1. For versions 7.3+ of DXP, if you do not intend to allow modules to upgrade when upgrading to new fix packs or service packs in the future, then remove the `LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN` environment variable [you previously added](#enabling-module-upgrades-for-dxp) to the Liferay service's Environment Variables page.

 Once you have deployed the changes, the `liferay` service restarts and begins any upgrade steps necessary to complete the update.